fastai/course20/docs/deployment_heroku_voila.md

 # Prerequisites

 You should have an exported model and a Jupyter notebook which functions as your demo.
 Chapter 2 of the fastai book discusses how to use Jupyter widgets to create a UI for your classifier demo.
+You will also need a [GitHub](https://github.com/) account so if you don't have one yet, go and sign up.

 # Creating your GitHub repo.
 What do you need?

-You project needs to be in a [GitHub](https://github.com/) repo as Heroku will copy it from there, and the simplest way to get your demo deployed is to have *everything* you need in your repo (unless you start getting close to the size limit which we will discuss at the end).
+You project needs to be in a [GitHub](https://github.com/) repo as we're going to tell Heroku to copy it from there, and the simplest way to get your demo deployed is to have *everything* you need in your repo (unless you start getting close to the size limit which we will discuss at the end).

 The minimum you need in your repo is as follows:
 - yournotebook.ipynb